Clinical syndromes in arterial hypertension. Arterial hypertension: what is it? Syndromes with high blood pressure

 n brain: violations cerebral circulation;

-n kidneys: impaired renal function, increased. creatinine above 2 mg / dl (above 175 mol / l);
+n kidneys: renal dysfunction, increased. creatinine above 2 mg/dl (above 175 mol/l);

 n diabetes mellitus